 Manage Secure Client Scripts

-Secure Access supports the upload and management of platform-specific Secure Client scripts that are used to automate the connection process, such as mapping drives.
-Several types of files make up the Cisco Secure Client deployment:
+Secure Access supports the upload and management of platform-specific Secure Client scripts that are used to automate the connection process, such as connecting to or disconnecting from a VPN.
+This functionality can be used for tasks such as configuring network settings, mounting network drives, or enforcing security policies.

 - AnyConnect VPN, which is included in the Cisco Secure Client package.